Hostiles (film)

-Hostiles is a 2017 American western drama film written and directed by Scott Cooper, based on a story by Donald E. Stewart.
-Hostiles stars Christian Bale, Rosamund Pike, Wes Studi, Ben Foster, Stephen Lang, Jesse Plemons, Rory Cochrane, Adam Beach, Q'orianka Kilcher, Jonathan Majors and Timothée Chalamet.
+Hostiles is a 2017 American Western drama film written and directed by Scott Cooper, based on a story by Donald E. Stewart.
+It stars Christian Bale, Rosamund Pike, Wes Studi, and Ben Foster; Stephen Lang, Jesse Plemons, Rory Cochrane, Adam Beach, Q'orianka Kilcher, Jonathan Majors, and Timothée Chalamet appear in supporting roles.
 It follows a U.S. Army cavalry officer in 1892 who must escort a Cheyenne war chief and his family back to their home in Montana.

 The film had its world premiere on September 2, 2017, at the Telluride Film Festival.
 It had a limited release in the United States by Entertainment Studios beginning December 22, 2017, before going wide on January 26, 2018.
-It received generally positive reviews from critics, but grossed just $35 million worldwide.
+It received generally positive reviews from critics, and grossed $35.7 million worldwide.

 Plot

-In New Mexico in 1892, settler Rosalee Quaid and her family are attacked by a Comanche war group who killed her husband and three children.
+In the New Mexico Territory in 1892, settler Rosalee Quaid and her family are attacked by a Comanche war party, who kill her husband and three children.
 Rosalee escapes by hiding under a rock outcrop.